Samuel E. Gideon: Pemberton Castle

 The Gideons used the first floor for storage but added a kitchen, a master bathroom, and a studio to the Pemberton Castle.
 Gideon died in 1945, and Sadie Cavitt continued to live in the castle until her death in 1954.

 Pemberton Castle is frequently recognized as the site for the Disney film "Blank Check."

-The castle is located at 1415 Woodridge, in Austin, TX, and is in the heart of Pemberton Heights.
+The castle is located at 1415 Wooldridge Dr, in Austin, TX, and is in the heart of Pemberton Heights.
 In front of the house, the Texas Historical Commission has placed a historic marker with information about the home's history.

 Personal life

 Samuel Gideon was born on December 8, 1875, in Louisville, KY.

 In 1908, Gideon married Sarah "Sadie" Griffin Cavitt, who also born in Bryan, TX and also an artist.
 Together, they actively invested time and energy in the art and architecture communities of Austin, Texas.

 Gideon died August 13, 1945, and is buried in the Texas State Cemetery in Austin.
 Sadie Griffin Cavitt died November 8, 1954, at their home, the Pemberton Castle, 1415 Wooldridge Drive, in Austin.